 Alex Lynn is an established champion and the most versatile British racing driver in the sport, having excelled both in single-seaters and sports cars.
-A winner of the Sebring 12 Hours, he is also competing in the World Endurance Championship and in many other of the most famous endurance races in the world, such as Le Mans, Petit Le Mans and the Nurburgring 24 Hours, where he is a factory driver with BMW Motorsport.
-He also finds time to carry out a reserve driver role for DS Virgin Racing in Formula E, attending every race.
+He is a driver for the 2017/2018 season with DS Virgin Racing in the FIA Formula E Championship.
+A winner of the Sebring 12 Hours, he is also competing in the World Endurance Championship and has raced in many other of the most famous endurance races in the world, such as Le Mans and the Nurburgring 24 Hours, where he is a factory driver with BMW Motorsport.
 A former GP3 champion, last year Alex raced in the GP2 series with French team DAMS and won three races.
 He was also Development Driver for Williams Martini Racing in Formula 1.

 Alex was born on September 17, 1993 in Essex.
 His favourite track is Silverstone, and his motorsport hero is Michael Schumacher, "for his single-minded determination to be the best."
 When he's not racing, Alex would love to be driving a lime green Lamborghini Miura SV, preferably preferably listening to music or sport on the radio.

 Alex Lynn wins the Sebring 12 Hours with Ricky and Jordan Taylor

 Born: 17th September 1993

 2016: GP2 Series with DAMS (6th with 3 wins), F1 Development Driver with Williams Martini Racing

 2015: GP2 Series with DAMS (6th with 2 wins), F1 Development Driver with Williams Martini Racing

 2013: European F3 Championship with Prema Powerteam (3rd), Macau Grand Prix (winner), Masters of Formula 3 (2nd)

 2012: British Formula 3 Championship (3rd), Macau Grand Prix (3rd)

 2010: British Formula Renault (champion), Winter Series Championship (champion)